 Have you noticed just how many times a year people buy you a gift?
-There are birthdays, anniversaries, Valentines, Christmas and other festivities.
+There are birthdays, anniversaries, Valentines, Christmas, and other festivities.
 Then you may get the odd thank you gift or celebration token.
 No matter how well-meaning they are, people can sometimes get it wrong.
 Unwanted gifts can soon pile up.
-But it’s not just the clutter you may be worrying about.
+But it’s not just the clutter you may be worried about.
 It’s how to part with something someone bought you with the best of intentions.

 What to do with gifts you don’t need

 Giving your unwanted gift away to someone else isn’t a bad idea.
-However, you may prefer to give it someone who isn’t acquainted with the person who gave you the gift.
+However, you may prefer to give it to someone who isn’t acquainted with the person who gave you the gift.
 Selling it on is another option.
 It means you can use the cash value to buy something for yourself that you might enjoy more.
 It’s unlikely this would displease the person who gave you the gift.
 However, if you tell them the gift isn’t right for you, most gifters would be happy to help you exchange it.

 If you have a large collection of unwanted gifts from years gone by, it’s time to have a clearout.
 Some gifts you may have forgotten about.
 You might not even remember who gave them to you.
 Others may have been carefully selected for you and getting rid of them may cause upset on both sides.
 How you manage this tricky situation is up to you, but sensitivity and discretion are sometimes desirable.